SM 32x100 [2xM8] / N52 - magnetic roller

 Find suggested articles

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.
+- Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: